NelsonPython/Connect_IoT_Device_to_I3/README.md

 # Connecting an IoT device to the I3 Data Marketplace

 <b>This tutorial is for developers with an IoT device who want to participate in the I3 Marketplace.</b>  One goal of the [I3 Consortium](https://i3.usc.edu/about/i3-consortium/) is building a marketplace for buying and selling data.
-The I3 Marketplace is like an online store that sells "topics" rather than products.
+The I3 Marketplace is like an online store that sells "topics".

 <img src="images/I3-products.png">